log in

 Where USERNAME is the current user name.

-For the webclient server files, download this zip file: substrata_webclient_1.5.7.zip, and extract the contents into a dir called 'webclient' in your server_state_dir
+For the webclient server files, download this zip file: substrata_webclient_1.6.32.zip, and extract the contents into a dir called 'webclient' in your server_state_dir.

-Your server_state_dir (i.e. C:\Users\YOURNAME\AppData\Roaming\Substrata), should now looks something like:
+Your server_state_dir (i.e. C:\Users\YOURNAME\AppData\Roaming\Substrata\server_data), should now look something like:

 |